null

 Zōng Qì (宗气) – Gathering Qi

-Zong Qi, or Gathering Qi, is an essential form of Qi that is derived from the combination of Gu Qi (Food Qi) and air Qi.
-As discussed earlier, Gu Qi combines with air in the Lungs to produce Zong Qi.
-This vital energy plays a crucial role in nourishing the Heart and Lungs, which are fundamental to the body's involuntary processes such as heartbeat and respiration.
+Zong Qi, or Gathering Qi, arises from the fusion of Gu Qi and air Qi in the Lungs.
+Essential for nourishing the Heart and Lungs, it sustains the body’s involuntary actions, such as heartbeat and respiration.

 Main Sources of Zōng Qì:

-1. Gu Qi (Food Qi): Derived from the food we eat, transformed by the Stomach and Spleen.
+1. Gu Qi: Produced from food intake, refined in the Stomach and Spleen.

-2. Air Qi: Obtained from respiration, combined with Gu Qi in the Lungs.
+2. Air Qi: Obtained from respiration and combined with Gu Qi in the Lungs.

 Main Functions of Zōng Qì: